What services does American Airlines offer regarding minors?

 The adult meeting the Unaccompanied Minor at the destination airport should arrive at the gate 20 minutes before the flight’s scheduled arrival time.
 At US airports only, the designated adult must obtain a security pass from the airport ticket counter to meet the child at the gate.
 The American Airlines representative will release your child to the designated adult after verifying identification and forms at the gate.

 American Airlines charges a $150 each way, plus tax, for the Unaccompanied Minor Service.
-The charge applies in addition to the applicable airfare and does not cover on board snack purchases or meals during a layover.
+The charge applies in addition to the applicable adult fare and does not cover on board snack purchases or meals during a layover.

 The charge will be assessed for each Unaccompanied Minor, with one exception.
 When two or more unaccompanied children from the same family (immediate or extended) are traveling on the same flights, only one charge will be assessed.